Wally Tittleton: Richmond, Auckland, Auckland Pākehā (1941)

-Switch to rugby (M.T.P.) in 1942
+Switch to rugby (Motor Transport Pool) in 1942

 In 1942 a Military side asked the Auckland Rugby League if they could join the Auckland competition however the league was concerned that the side might take players away from the existing senior sides and declined the request.
 The players then decided to enter a rugby team to compete for the Gallaher Shield, Auckland's premier club rugby competition.
 The team was filled with many rugby league players, with Tittleton one of them along with his brother George, Brian Riley, George Mitchell, Bob Scott, John Anderson, Fred Zimmerman, Ivan Gregory, James Silva, Clarrie Peterson, and Bill Glover amongst others.
 They went on to surprisingly win the competition.
-The side was named M.T.P. which stood for Military Transport Pool.
+The side was named M.T.P. which stood for Motor Transport Pool.
 Tittleton's first game came against Air Force on May 2 in a 16–9 loss at Eden Park.
 With many players who hadn't played rugby union before the team struggled initially and they lost 11–0 to Grafton-Ponsonby a week later in the last of the preliminary games.
 Then against the same opponent a week later they had their first win by 14 points to 6 in the opening competition round match.
 They beat Garrison 10–9 on May 23 in round 2.
 Another one point win followed over Manukau Rovers a week later, 14–13 at Eden Park.
 The Herald wrote that Gregory, Riley, and the Tittleton brothers were the best backs on the winning side".
 In a 14–9 win over Technical Old Boys on June 6 Tittleton and the other backs "often showed up in spectacular runs".
 In a top of the table clash on June 27, M.T.P. beat Air Force No. 2 by 13 points to 3 to take the outright lead in the Gallaher Shield.
 Tittleton played first five eighth and he and Gregory who was at centre were criticised for frequently holding on too long.
 They beat C.R.O. before suffering their first competition loss to Garrison on July 11 by 13 points to 9.
 The Auckland Star said that "W. Tittleton again played a capital all-round game at five eighth".
 On July 18 M.T.P had a 10–8 win over Ranfurlys.